-Technoarete Journal on Entrepreneurship and International Business (TJEIB) fully open access journals and books, covering the areas of Nursing Practices and Research.
-TJEIB views open access to research as essential in order to ensure the rapid and efficient communication of research findings.
+Technoarete Journal on Earth and Planetary Sciences Research (TJEPSR) fully open access journals and books, covering the areas of agriculture, food science and nutrition.
+TJEPSR views open access to research as essential to ensure the rapid and efficient communication of research findings.

 Open access publications are freely and permanently available online to anyone with an internet connection.
 Unrestricted use, distribution and reproduction in any medium is permitted, provided the author/editor is properly attributed.